dai-shi/blog/content/posts/how-to-use-jotai-and-use-transition-for-mutation/index.md

 is a powerful library designed for seamless integration with React Suspense.
 Unlike Zustand, Jotai's primary focus is React Suspense from the beginning.

-In its simplest form, it works well with Suspense.

 In its simplest form, Jotai effortlessly works with Suspense, and gives superior developer experience and user experience with async data.